5t111111/devcontainers-features/src/rust-extra/NOTES.md

 This feature fixes permission issues especially when running the `cargo` command by a non-root user or using in-container volumes.

-It sets the `CARGO_TARGET_DIR` environment variable to `${containerWorkspaceFolder}/target` and changes the owner of the workspace directory to the appropriate remote user specified in your `devcontainer.json`.
+It changes the owner of the workspace directory to the appropriate remote user specified in your `devcontainer.json`.

+A point to note is that this permission setting assumes that the build target directory is located within the workspace path.
+In other words, if the target directory is outside of the workspace, such as when configured via `CARGO_TARGET_DIR`, it will not function as expected.

 ## OS Support